Originally posted on November 17, 2016.

 But the last line of defense, and an important step, is making sure meat is handled properly and cooked to the right temperature.
 And that responsibility lies with the people preparing the food for the millions of holiday gatherings that take place in homes across the country, including mine.

 The U.S. food supply is one of the safest in the world, but according to the CDC some 76 million people get sick from foodborne illness every year.
-Food safety probably isn’t the first thing you think about when planning a holiday dinner.
-But to keep family gatherings and holiday parties from being memorable in the wrong way, it’s important to take steps to protect against foodborne illnesses.
+Food safety may not be the first thing you think about when planning a holiday dinner, but it’s really important to keep family gatherings and holiday parties from being memorable in the wrong way.

 Here’s wishing you and yours a happy holiday season!